-For take-off the quick release can be attached to the basket lugs instead of envelope carabiner or burner frame lugs.
+For takeoff the quick release can be attached to the basket lugs instead of envelope carabiner or burner frame lugs.
 The quick release type remains the same as it would be without basket lugs; according to the burner frame.

-\if titanium rings are used, they have to be fitted at all attachement points ouse quick release set with red ropes when attaching to the burner frame use quick release set with green ropes when attaching to the basket lugs
+if titanium rings are used, they have to be fitted at all attachement points

-4.3.7 Cold Inflation and Pre-flight Check
+4.3.8 Cold Inflation and Pre-flight Check

 In windspeeds 5.0 m/s (10 kts) and higher the controllability of the balloon is difficult.
-It is recommended to use two inflation fans and sufficient number of crew members for envelopes of 7000 m3 and bigger.
+It is reco- mmended to use two inflation fans and sufficient number of crew members for envelopes of 7000 m 3 and higger CAUTION bigger.